-After a beatless intro and two four-to-the-floor tracks, Seinfeld switches already to melodic breakbeats, sometimes building the energy and sometimes releasing it in an ebb and flow of balearic-like melodies, acid swings, electro vibes and UK garage beats, plus the always effective 4/4 kick drum occasionally brought back in the mix to shake things up.
+After a beatless intro and two four-to-the-floor tracks, Seinfeld switches already to melodic breakbeats, sometimes building the energy and sometimes releasing it in an ebb and flow of Balearic-like melodies, acid swings, electro vibes, and UK garage beats, plus the always effective 4/4 kick drum occasionally brought back in the mix to shake things up.

 The ending of the mix is perhaps its best part, thanks to sci-fi injected tracks shifting the atmosphere from the placid sunset vibes of the beginning to a late-night driving (or dancing) cyberpunk scenario.

-DJ Seinfeld could have just slammed bangers or vocal house tracks one after another; instead, he took the challenge of a commercial mix as an opportunity to show a more nuanced side of his music vision, proving himself an eclectic selector not afraid of taking unexpected routes.
+DJ Seinfeld could have just slammed bangers or vocal house tracks one after another; instead, he took the challenge of a commercial mix as an opportunity to show a more nuanced side of his musical vision, proving himself an eclectic selector not afraid of taking unexpected routes.
 A pleasurable listening from start to finish.